 Trees planted today are an investment in the future.
 A healthy community forest begins with careful planning.
 However, selecting the wrong tree for a site can result in significant pruning or removal, and can cause serious electric service interruptions in the future.
 Check with a Maryland Licensed Professional Forester, or a Certified Arborist to better understand a specific tree's maximum height and crown spread.
 Always remember to dig safely.

 We recommend the Arbor Day Foundation's "The Right Tree in the Right Place" guidelines which advises that any trees planted within 20 feet on either side of pole-to-pole power lines have a mature height of less than 25 feet and as additionally noted in the diagram below.
 This will ensure that as the tree grows, it will require little or no trimming in the future.
+Learn about our Right Tree, Right Place Program and apply.

 Tall growing trees should be planted at least 50 feet from power lines or as otherwise noted in the diagram below.
 If tall-growing trees are planted under or directly adjacent to power lines, they may pose a risk to the reliable delivery of electricity as they mature and grow from the trees or tree parts growing or falling into or upon the wires potentially causing catastrophic damage.
 They can also require significant pruning.